epursimuove/table-of-contents/README.md

 A link to the *Top of page* is always automatically generated.

-There is some opacity to the block, so the underlying content will be slightly visible...
+There is some opacity to the block, so the underlying content will be slightly visible.

 The generated block is appended to the DOM tree at the bottom of the `body` element.
 The top level outermost element in this block will be